jncoleman/Haskell-Work/README.md

 Website 2: Learn you a haskell for great good

 Course 1: https://www.cis.upenn.edu/~cis1940/spring13/
-readings, Leearn you a haskell and
+readings, Leearn you a haskell and real world haskell

 I will be learning from these source.
 Each source will be numbered by chapter so I can see the original document and how I answered the questions.